 Supported Independence Flats is an accommodation service available for young people who would not usually be entitled to statutory support.
 The aim is to target those young people who would otherwise fall through the gaps in provision.
 Supported Independence Flats not only provide a safe and stable place to live, but provide support from STEP Workers with a focus on enabling a young person to get into work or education and to move on to independent living.

 Mike was assessed by the team and was offered a place within an hour of arriving; he went from homeless to housed in just 60 minutes.

-Mike collected his belongings from his mum and moved into Step by Step on Christmas Eve afternoon.
+Mike moved into Step by Step on Christmas Eve afternoon.
 On Christmas morning, he was given a stocking that the Foyer team had made up for him, and joined other young people for Christmas dinner.
 Mike happily joined in, thanking the staff for working so quickly to help him and for making him feel so welcome.